 Nowadays everyone is an expert in personal finance and budgeting.
 There are a lot of people and companies that help people with their money stress.
 Some focus on mindset.
 Some focus on living minimally and sacrifice.
 Others tell people to try using a specific app or worksheet to budget.
 I love that this is such an important topic right now and that there are so many resources for people that need help.
 I fully support anyone who wants to affect change in our world in the way of helping people feel more in control of their money, and right now there is nobody bigger than Dave Ramsey.

 For those of you who haven't heard of Dave Ramsey, he has been helping people get out of debt and attain "financial peace" for nearly 30 years.
-He focuses on "baby steps" of saving, paying off debt with the "Snowball method" and living on rice and beans (as frugal as possible) until your debt is paid off.
-He has multiple books, an incredibly successful syndicated radio show and podcast, Financial Peace University, small business programs and more.
-He is an amazing personal finance mogul!
-He has helped thousands and thousands of people get their personal finances in order, pay off debt and live without the stress of money hanging over their heads.
+He focuses on "baby steps" of saving, paying off debt with the Snowball Method and living on rice and beans (as frugal as possible) until your debt is paid off.
+He has written many books, has an incredibly successful syndicated radio show and podcast, runs Financial Peace University, conducts small business programs and more.
+He is an amazing personal finance mogul.
+He has helped thousands of people get their personal finances in order, pay off debt and live without the stress of money hanging over their heads.

 He also has to speak to millions of people across the country and has to keep his content accessible to all walks of life as well as consistent from one day and one person to the next.
 When you give general advice you obviously can't customize and personalize.
 This can cause someone to lose motivation and have slow progress because they don't operate in that way.
 The great and amazing thing is that he has obviously helped thousands of people, so his system works.
-But I wonder if those people would have reached their financial goals faster or with less sacrifice if their plan had been more personalized.
+But I can't help but wonder if those people would have reached their financial goals faster or with less sacrifice if their plan had been more personalized.